Artemmkin/terraform-kubernetes/README.md

 	$ kubectl apply -f ./deploy-app-example/nginx-example.yml
 	```

+### accounts
-**accounts** is another top level folder in this project.
+This is another top level folder in this project.
 It has a separate set of terraform files which are used to manage access accounts to our clusters.
 For example, you may want to create a service account for your CI tool to allow it to deploy applications to the cluster.